sagemath/trac_to_gh/Issue 9752.md

 # Issue 9752: sorting of number field elements is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9752

 Original creator: was